noalahan/graphics/asgn5/README.md

 # Assignment 5 - Three.js
-Chosen project inspired by the polly pocket brand

 ### Objectives
 - Review all the topics covered in this course in a new library